dankinsoid/SwiftLocalize/README.md

 	`language: Language` - language, default value is Language.current, `form: FormType` - word form (`OptionSet`)

-Supported forms: none, singular, plural, male, female, neuter, indefinite and any combination of them.
+Supported forms: none, singular, plural, masculine, feminine, neuter, common and any combination of them.

 You can create your own form type (for language cases as example) via `LanguageCaseProtocol` and use it:
 ```swift